LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-data/_index.md

 With the authentication filter additions, our application now requires users to log in before they can access any features of the site.
 However, users will want the data that they create to be associated with their account.
-How can we make sure that the events and categories that a user create will be associated with their account?
+How can we ensure that the events and categories that a user creates are associated with their account?

-Let's associate the new data with the logged-in user using one-to-many database relationships.
-We will specify that a `User` has a one-to-many relationship with the `Event` objects that they create, along with `EventCategory` and `Tag`.
-This way, we can specify that we want to load all events or save an event *for a specific user*.
+Users *own* their data when the entities that they create (events, categories, etc) have their `user_id` associated with each new entity as a foreign key.
+That would allow us to, say "get all events for a specific user".

 {{% notice blue Note "rocket" %}}
 The code for this section begins with the [auth-filter branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/auth-filter) and ends with the [user-data branch](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/user-data) of the `CodingEventsJava` repository.